Information-thermodynamic bounds on precision in interacting quantum systems: Detailed derivation of the central result

 Since the proof in Appendix \ref{app:gen.CR.ine} applies to arbitrary trajectory observables $\mca{J}(\Gamma)$, the generalized quantum Cram{\'e}r-Rao inequality \eqref{eq:gen.CR.ine} also holds in this case.
 The quantum Fisher information can be calculated in the same way as for quantum jump unraveling.
 This can be readily verified by noting that substituting the Kraus operators $\{M_{k,\theta}\}$ into Eq.~\eqref{eq:two.side.op.evol} reproduces Eq.~\eqref{eq:two.side.master.eq} exactly.

 For simplicity, we consider real reference currents (i.e., $\phi_k=0$), while generalization to complex cases is straightforward.
-In the $|\alpha_k|\rightarrow \infty$ limit, the GKSL dynamics \eqref{eq:gen.mas} can be unraveled into a stochastic evolution of the conditioned density matrix $\psi_{t,\theta}$, described by the following Ito stochastic differential equation:
+In the $|\alpha_k|\rightarrow \infty$ limit, the GKSL dynamics \eqref{eq:gen.mas} can be unraveled into a stochastic evolution of the conditioned density matrix $\psi_{t,\theta}$, described by the following It{\^o} stochastic differential equation:

 Here, $H_{{\rm eff},\theta}\coloneqq H_{\theta}-(i/2)\sum_{k\ge 1}L_{k,\theta}^\dagger L_{k,\theta}$, and $\{dW_{k,t}\}$ are the independent Wiener increments satisfying $\mbb{E}[dW_{k,t}]=0$ and $\mbb{E}[dW_{k,t}dW_{k',t}]=\delta_{kk'}dt$.
 Such a stochastic differential equation is called the quantum state diffusion equation \cite{Breuer.2002}.
 Since the rate $dN_{k,\theta,t}/dt$ behaves as \cite{Landi.2024.PRXQ}